lv042/Weather-Wizard/docs/improvement.md

 }
 ```

-It is one of many utility functions, getters and setters that I added to the DBManager and the fiberAPP to make it
+It is one of many utility functions, getters, and setters that I added to the DBManager and the fiberAPP to make it
 easier to develop and debug the backend.
 These are some of them, which both the DBManager and the fiberApp have:

 ```go